Smart Open Services for European Patients

 Use secure coding principles, code management and perform code reviews

-Apply and follow officially defined secure coding principles, for example as recommended by OWASP, M. Howard’s “Writing Secure Code” reference, or G. McGraw’s “Software Security: Building Security In” book.
+Apply and follow officially defined secure coding principles as recommended by OWASP here, M. Howard’s “Writing Secure Code” reference or G. McGraw’s “Software Security: Building Security In” book.

 In order to keep track of the source code modifications relative to a source code repository, you should consider using source code management software, which will help you:

-Secure and encrypt backups of your source code, as performed by GitHub or other specialized software, will help you to ensure integrity and to never lose your latest or earlier versions of your source code.
+Secure backups of your source code, as performed by GitHub or other specialized software, will help you ensure you would never lose your latest or earlier versions of your source code.

 When a developer finishes writing the code for a software feature, two good practices to perform include:

 Security testing is done before the software is released, and focuses on discovering vulnerabilities in the design and implementation of the code.
-This goes beyond functional testing, and aims to perform antagonistic tests, probing for simple boundary conditions (no particular hacking skills required).
+This goes beyond functional testing, and aims to perform adversarial tests, probing for simple boundary conditions (no particular attacker skills required).
 For example, probing for an SQL injection in the code of your website could be done at this stage.
 Another example is if someone enters the wrong password multiple times.
-If you perform boundary value tests, you prepare yourself for the case where an hacker deliberately tests the boundary.
+If you perform boundary value testing, you prepare for the case when an attacker probes the boundary on purpose.

 Stay away from deprecated libraries, programming languages and operating systems